 These tend to be location-specific.
-The regulations you must follow are those where you register your RV.
-Generally, unless your motorhome is exceptionally heavy, you can get away with driving it on a standard driver’s licence.
+The regulations you must follow are those where you register your motorhome.
+Generally, unless your motorhome is exceptionally heavy (over 7,500kg), you can get away with driving it on a standard driver’s licence.

-However, you may require a special licence if your motorhome is larger than 26,000 pounds.
+However, you may require a category C if your motorhome is heavier than 7,500kg.
 The vehicle must also have specific safety features, such as air brakes.